geomstats/geomstats/OVERVIEW.md

 + in the embedded case, the Levi-Civita connection can be numerically integrated by orthogonal projections onto the the tangent space, so that `exp` and `log` would derive from `to_tangent` _in absence of closed-form._
-(the ODE solving code should kept separate by an import statement though)
+(the ODE solving code should be kept separate by an import statement though)
 + the `EmbeddedManifold` interface should be shared by the previous Lie Groups, which somewhat raises the issue of the 2D-shape signature of their tangent vectors, the metric tensor being 4D.